Set number: 2909

 Optical Properties

-In plan view under crossed polars, the double wall remains in constant extinction, indicating that the optic axis (c‑axis) is oriented perpendicular to the microscope stage.
-The median row of longitudinal segments displays optical properties distinct from those of the adjacent rows: the median row shows symmetrical extinction (extinction angle = 45°), whereas the bordering rows exhibit parallel extinction (extinction angle = 0°).
-This contrast in optical behaviour was also recognised by Bramlette & Martini (1964), who noted that “crossbars have calcite orientation different along their central part from that of their borders”.
+In plan view under crossed polars, the wall and the proto-inner wall remain in constant extinction, indicating that the optic axis (c-axis) is oriented perpendicular to the microscope stage.
+In the cross bars, the median row of longitudinal segments displays optical properties distinct from those of the adjacent rows: it shows symmetrical extinction, with an extinction angle of approximately 45°, whereas the bordering rows exhibit parallel extinction, with an extinction angle of approximately 0°.
+This contrast in optical behaviour was also recognised by Bramlette & Martini (1964), who noted that the “crossbars have calcite orientation different along their central part from that of their borders”.

 Remarks

-The type species of Chiastozygus possesses a double wall enclosing a broad central area, which is traversed by a symmetrical cross whose arms are composed of three rows of longitudinal segments.
-The median row is positioned slightly offset in level relative to the bordering rows, producing a subtle but consistent relief differentiation (see the bright-field photos above).
+Species of Chiastozygus is characterised by a single wall and a proto inner wall enclosing a broad central area traversed by a commonly symmetrical diagonal cross.
+Each cross arm consists of three longitudinal rows of segments, with the median row positioned slightly distal to the bordering rows.
+This arrangement produces a subtle but consistent relief differentiation, visible in bright-field images.

 References